BioData-Club/Friendly-Intro-to-R/README.md

-# Friendly-Intro-to-R
+# Rstats_4_n00bs
-Danielle and Lilly teach a v friendly intro to R and R Studio.

-simple analysis in R in a 45 minute code-along workshop.
+DR and LW make a plan to teach the n00bs some simple analysis in R in a 45 minute code-along workshop.

 Start with the Intro.Rmd file, that's our presentation with some R basics and resources.